Archmonger/Conreq/docs/source/docs/develop/code_tldr.md

-This guide is intended to help developers gain an understanding of how the code in Conreq works together to make a functional application.
+This guide is intended to help developers gain an understanding of how Conreq was developed.

 ---